pmorie/node-documentation/README.writing_cartridges.md

 `PATH=$OPENSHIFT_HOMEDIR/{cartridge&nbps;name}-{cartridge&nbsp;version}/bin:/bin:/usr/bin/`
 when your code is executed.
 Any additional directories your code requires will need to be set in your shim code.

-To install any php cartridge:

-     # cp -ad ./php-5.3 ~UUID/                 - Run as root
-     # stickshift/unlock.rb UUID php-5.3       - Run as root
-     $ ~/php-5.3/setup --version php-5.3       - Bulk of work, run as user, from ~UUID
-     # stickshift/lock.rb UUID php-5.3         - Run as root
-     $ ~/php-5.3/control start                 - Run as user

-To remove a php cartridge:

-     $ ~/php-5.3/control stop                  - Run as user
-     # stickshift/unlock.rb UUID php-5.3       - Run as root
-     $ ~/php-5.3/teardown                      - run as user, from ~UUID
-     # stickshift/lock.rb UUID php-5.3         - Run as root